Keeping VAT records

 - how long to keep your records.

-You must keep full and true records of all business transactions which affect or may affect your liability to Value-Added Tax (VAT) and entitlement to reclaim VAT such as:
+You need to keep full and true records of all VAT related business transactions.
+It may affect your liability to Value-Added Tax (VAT) and entitlement to reclaim VAT.
+Retain items such as:

 - business books and records